What to expect during a special education evaluation

 Jaime: I am Jaime.
 I am living in Huntington Valley, Pennsylvania, which is right outside of Philadelphia.
 My son is Jonah; he has ADHD.
 He has a visual impairment, and he has just a general learning disability in basically every subject.
 So, the whole process of getting Jonah evaluated and acquiring all the necessary materials that the school needed was a complete mess.
 Every time I thought I was done, and we were good to go, they called me up and said, "Oh, we need another document" or "Oh, we need another record."
 It just felt like it was never-ending.

 Andy: From the Understood Podcast Network, this is "Understood Explains."
 You're listening to Season 1, where we explain evaluations for special education.
 Over 10 episodes, we cover the ins and outs of the process that school districts use to evaluate children for special education services.
-My name is Andy Kahn, and I'm a licensed psychologist and an in-house expert and understood.org.
+My name is Andy Kahn, and I'm a licensed psychologist and an in-house expert at Understood.org.
 I've spent nearly 20 years evaluating kids for both public and private schools.
 I'll be your host.
 Today's episode is about what to expect during the evaluation itself.
 We're going to explain how you can help the school get ready to evaluate your child and how you can help your child get ready.
 No, I promise this won't involve any studying.
 First, let's hear more of Jaime's story.

 Jaime: So, the only way at all in which I was involved in his evaluation and planning process is they sent home basically like a questionnaire that the parent has to fill out in terms of behaviors that happen in the home with our child — I guess that was tight tied more towards the ADHD diagnosis, you know, asking all sorts of questions about impulsivity and social interactions with other people.
 I actually did remind them several times, "By the way, Jonah is different than most children in that he does have a visual impairment, and please test him to see if he qualifies for vision therapy because I know that you can get vision therapy at public schools."
 And also, I had said to them, you know, "At his previous school, he had speech therapy."
 I did remind them of that and pushed hard that I wanted to make sure that he got tested for all of those things and got those supports if they found that they were necessary.

 Andy: It's very common for families to wonder about or worry about what happens during an evaluation.
 There shouldn't be any surprises for you or for your child.
 As a member of the evaluation team, you have a right to know about and help shape the evaluation plan for your child.
 My first guest is going to help me unpack all of this.
 Brittney Newcomer is a nationally certified school psychologist based out of Houston, Texas.
 Like me, she’s been in schools quite a long time.
-She's also a mom of two and an Understood expert, who has a master's degree in special education.
+She's also a mom of two and an Understood Expert, who has a master's degree in special education.
 Brittney, welcome.

 Brittney: Thank you, Andy.